feluxe/buildlib/README.md

 ## Description

-A library to help build projects.
+A library that helps building projects.